Tissue transglutaminase: Therapeutic

 It's still experimental to use tTG as a form of surgical glue.
 It is also being studied as an attenuator of metastasis in certain tumors. tTG shows promise as a potential therapeutic target to treat cardiac fibrosis, through the activity of a highly selective tTG inhibitor. tTG inhibitors have also been shown to inhibit the formation of toxic inclusions related to neurodegenerative diseases.
 This indicates that tTG inhibitors could also serve as a tool to mitigate the progression of tTG brain related diseases.

 Interactions

 TG2 participates in both enzymatic and non-enzymatic interactions.
 Enzymatic interactions are formed between TG2 and its substrate proteins containing the glutamine donor and lysine donor groups in the presence of calcium.
 Substrates of TG2 are known to affect TG2 activity, which enables it to subsequently execute diverse biological functions in the cell.
 However, the importance of non-enzymatic interactions in regulating TG2 activities is yet to be revealed.
 Recent studies indicate that non-enzymatic interactions play physiological roles and enable diverse TG2 functions in a context-specific manner.

+Erp57

+Endoplasmic reticulum protein 57 (Erp57), is a chaperone molecule involved in loading peptide onto MHC class I molecules in the endoplasmic reticulum.

+Transglutaminase 2 (TG2) is a ubiquitously expressed (intracellular as well as extracellular) protein, with multiple modes of Post-translational regulation, including an allosteric disulfide bond between Cys-370-Cys-371 that renders the enzyme inactive in the extracellular matrix.

+Endoplasmic reticulum (ER)-resident protein 57 (ERp57), a protein in the ER that promotes folding of nascent proteins and is also present in the extracellular environment, has the cellular and biochemical characteristics for inactivating TG2.
+We found that ERp57 colocalizes with extracellular TG2 in cultured human umbilical vein endothelial cells (HUVECs).
+ERp57 oxidized TG2 with a rate constant that was 400-2000-fold higher than those of the aforementioned small molecule oxidants.
+Moreover, its specificity for TG2 was also markedly higher than those of other secreted redox proteins, including protein disulfide isomerase (PDI), ERp72, TRX, and quiescin sulfhydryl oxidase 1 (QSOX1).